 When it comes to choosing the right heated towel rail for your bathroom, you could consider the standard ladder options.
 Or you could choose a towel rail that will not only do a brilliant job of drying and warming your towels, but look great doing it.

-Introducing the Gordon Heated Towel Rail.
+Introducing the Gordon Heated Towel Rail

 The first thing you’ll notice about this heated towel rail is that it’s vertical.
-Which looks brillian and it’s also very effective.
+Which looks brilliant and it’s also very effective.
 In fact, the Gordon uses much less electricity than most heated towel rails and will dry your towels in around a third of the time.
 Now that’s what we call a clever, great looking bathroom accessory!

 To find out more, visit the Eskimo website and see why this could be the smartest accessory you’ll ever purchase for your bathroom.